 In the NICU, your micro preemie baby will be placed in an incubator (a bed made of clear plastic) to keep them warm, as they’re not able to regulate their own body temperature straight away.

 They will also be:

 - Fed through an intravenous line (IV) if their digestive system isn’t ready to absorb nutrients.
-(Once it is ready, they’ll be given milk through a feeding tube.)
+This is usually until they reach about 34 or 35 weeks old.
+Once ready, they’ll be given milk through a feeding tube.

 The NICU team will also be on the lookout for problems in your baby’s organs, which may need medication or surgery to treat.